 A professional Deputy, such as a Solicitor, can be appointed if there is no other suitable or willing person to act or where the family members or friends agree it is more appropriate to appoint someone neutral.

-If you would like more information about assisting someone because you feel they can no longer deal with their own affairs please download our free leaflet.
+If you would like more information about assisting someone because you feel they can no longer deal with their own affairs please download our free leaflet, by filling in the form below.